 The book includes:

-Step-by-step instructions how to print duotone and tricolor prints
+- Step-by-step instructions on how to print duotone and tricolor prints.

 Using botanicals to tone cyanotypes broadens the color spectrum, enlarges creative possibilities and makes the cyanotype process even more versatile.
 The process is not cut and dried science but a limitless field for discovery and surprises.
 Cyanotype Toning provides accessible information and instructions for readers at all levels.
 It is comprehensive and explanatory, so that readers can expand on the subject on their own, as did the contemporary artists who share their experiences and the works they have created using this innovative toning process.